clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \end{itemize}
 \end{itemize}

+So how will we go about calculating the evolutionary "forces"?
+First, we'll need to run a phylogenetic analysis.

 With a binary classification scheme, Savage et al. encoded each recording in the GEWM as a vector of zeros and ones.
 This representation can be treated as the recording's genotype.
-We can view this encoding as a genotype, representing the particular traits that are active in a particular recording.
+The genotype specifies which traits are active in a particular recording.
 We now have a representation that can be subjected to evolutionary analysis.

 As a simplified example, let's assume a classification scheme with three binary features: 1) the presence of lyrics 2) the use of multiple instruments 3) use of percussion.
 Using this scheme, we can encode a song as a vector of features.
 Let's say that a value of $\mathbf{1}$ indicates the presence of a feature and a value of $\mathbf{0}$ indicates its absence.

-In order to find statistical universals, Savage et al. used phylogenetic analysis methods.

-\begin{itemize}
-\askstar Why did \cite{Savage2015} resort to phylogenetic analysis?
-Why didn't they just look at prevalence of the binary features in their encodings?
-\end{itemize}

-The goal of Savage et al. is not to reconstruct the underlying phylogeny of the recordings.
-Instead, they are interested in finding statistical universals while compensating for the effect of cultural transmission.
-The trick they use to achieve this is to use a phylogenetic analysis to create a statistical model of the evolutionary dynamics.
-This model was used to simulate what would happen (i.e. which features would emerge) if the evolution would run for a long time.

 The particular model used by Savage et al. is a continuous-time Markov process.
 This might sound intimidating, but don't worry; we'll go through the steps of applying such a model to phylogenetic analysis in this lab.
 If you're interested reading more about this, have a look at \cite{Pagel1994}.
 Pagel introduced this method as a way of testing the hypothesis that two discrete traits are correlated.
 Sage et al. use this method to find what they call "universal relationships", but to find statistical universals, a simpler application of Pagel's method is used.